taxi-tabby/GITHUB-FollowerAndTraitor/README.md

 ## License

-This project is licensed under the ISC License.
+This project is get no license.

 ---